-(a) The scope and definitions of 'past-due' and 'impaired' exposures used for accounting purposes and the differences, if any, between the definitions of past due and default for accounting and regulatory purposes as specified by the EBA Guidelines on the application of the definition of default in accordance with Article 178 CRR

-The Group reviews its exposures on an on-going basis on an individual basis.
+(a) The scope and definitions of 'past-due' and 'impaired' exposures used for accounting purposes and the differences, if any, between the definitions of past due and default for accounting and regulatory purposes as specified by the EBA Guidelines on the application of the definition of default in accordance with Article 178 CRR The Group reviews its exposures individually on an on-going basis.
 For those exposures where no individual impairment is identified, the Group calculates an expected credit loss in line with the requirements of IFRS 9.
 An identification of a facility which breaches its terms and conditions would trigger an impairment process and a possible charge to the credit reserve.
-The basis of allocating amounts to the specific credit reserve is dependent on the grading of non-performing exposures assigned in accordance with Banking Rule 09 and EBA/GL/2018/10.

-In addition, these are measured on the basis of the adopted policy that is noted under Accounting Policy 3.10.8 of the Annual Report & Financial Statements 2021 following the implementation of IFRS 9.
-Further information on how expected credit losses and loss allowances resulting from this review are measured is provided under Notes 5.2.1.3 to 5.2.1.8 of the Annual Report & Financial Statements 2021.
-The Group's Non-Performing Loan ratio, which stands at 14.7%, exceeded the threshold of 6% as specified in the rule.
-The Group remains in regular contact with the MFSA in this regard and was requested to submit a non-performing loans reduction plan in 2021.
+The basis of allocating amounts to the specific credit reserve is dependent on the grading of non-performing exposures assigned in accordance with Banking Rule 09 and EBA/GL/2022/13.
+In addition, these are measured on the basis of the adopted policy that is noted under Accounting Policy 3.10.8 of the Annual Report & Financial Statements 2022 following the requirements of IFRS 9.
+Further information on how expected credit losses and loss allowances resulting from this review are measured is provided under Notes 5.2.1.3 to 5.2.1.8 of the Annual Report & Financial Statements 2022.
+The Group's Non-Performing Loan ratio, which stands at 11.34%, exceeded the threshold of 5% as specified in the rule.
+The Group submitted a non-performing loans reduction plan to the MFSA in 2021 and continues to work towards delivering under this plan.
 Past due, but not impaired, facilities are exposures where contractual interest or principal payments are past due, but the Group believes that impairment is not appropriate on the basis of the level of security/collateral available and/or the stage of collection of amounts owed to the Group.

-Impaired facilities are exposures for which the Group determines that it is probable that it will be unable to collect all principal and interest due according to the contractual terms of the loan/securities agreement(s).

-(b) The extent of past-due exposures (more than 90 days) that are not considered to be impaired and the reasons for this

-As of 31 December 2021, the Group had USD 7.9m of Stage 1 and 2 exposures >90 days past due.
+Impaired facilities are exposures for which the Group determines that it is probable that it will be unable to collect all principal and interest due according to the contractual terms of the loan/securities agreement(s). (b) The extent of past-due exposures (more than 90 days) that are not considered to be impaired and the reasons for this As of 31 December 2022, the Group had USD 0.6m of Stage 1 and 2 exposures >90 days past due.
 Although these exposures are >90 days past due they are not considered by the Group to be 'impaired' or in 'default' as defined in Article 178 of the CRR.
-The majority of this amount is comprised of exposures seen as technical past dues, where (for example) the delay is due to documentation issues, and not seen as an indicator of a heightened risk of non-payment.
-As per the definition provided in (a) above, for the remainder of these exposures the Group believes that impairment is not appropriate on the basis of the level of security/collateral available and/or the stage of collection of amounts owed to the Group.

-(c) Description of methods used for determining general and specific credit risk adjustments

-The Group calculates specific credit risk adjustments for all of its exposures.
-The is calculated in line with the IFRS 9 accounting standard.
-Please refer to Note 5.2.1.4 of the Annual Report & Financial Statements 2021.

-(d) The institution's own definition of a restructured exposure used for the implementation of point (d) of Article 178(3) CRR specified by the EBA Guidelines on default in accordance with Article 178 CRR when different from the definition of forborne exposure defined in Annex V to Commission Implementing Regulation (EU) 680/2014.
+The majority of this amount is comprised of exposures seen as technical past dues, where (for example) the delay is due to documentation issues, and not seen as an indicator of a heightened risk of non-payment. (c) Description of methods used for determining general and specific credit risk adjustments The Group calculates specific credit risk adjustments for all of its exposures.
+This is calculated in line with the IFRS 9 accounting standard.
+Please refer to Note 5.2.1.4 of the Annual Report & Financial Statements 2022. (d) The institution's own definition of a restructured exposure used for the implementation of point (d) of Article 178(3) CRR specified by the EBA Guidelines on default in accordance with Article 178 CRR when different from the definition of forborne exposure defined in Annex V to Commission Implementing Regulation (EU) 680/2014.
 The Group uses the definition of forborne exposure as defined in Annex V to Commission Implementing Regulation (EU) 680/2014.